josemanuelperez91/nodepop2/README.md

     .\node_modules\.bin\eslint [filename]

+## Testing

+It is necessary to previously run seed-db script because a user its required to auth this tests.
+Check [Getting started](#seed) first.

+This project employs jest and supertest in order to run end to end tests.
+Therefore it is only required to execute this command to run all tests.

+    npm run test -s

 ## Run the App

-For running in production mode, execute the script:
+For running in production mode, execute the following command

     npm run start